jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Mixer rows

-This sets the number of rows displayed in the server audio mixer, for use with larger ensembles.
+This sets the number of rows displayed in the Server audio mixer, for use with larger ensembles.

 ## Audio/Network Setup